Drunk In Charge

 The defendant must prove that it was more likely than not that he had no intention of driving whilst the level of alcohol in his breath, blood or urine remained above the prescribed limit in which case, he is not considered to be in charge.

-How can Geoffrey Miller Solicitors help you from here?
+How can XALC help you from here?

 Please take your time to browse through this site and to look at our video interviews with previous clients if you have not done so already.

 If you would like to ask us more specific questions about how we may be able to assist you with your case, we are happy to communicate with you in via the 3 options listed below.
 WE DO NOT CHARGE FOR THE INITIAL ENQUIRY.

 Leave your name and number and we will call you back.